garrandall/popular-music-data/tracks/marie-the-bachelors.md

 To find you heart is aching
 And tears (and tears) will fall (will fall) as you recall The moon in all its splendor
-A kiss (ooh, a kiss) so very tender
+A kiss (oh, a kiss) so very tender
 The words, "Will you surrender
 To me, (Marie), Marie, (Marie) Marie (Marie-ee-ee)?"